mszeu/PayShieldPressureTest/README.md

 **--proto** specifies the protocol to use, **tcp**, **udp** or **tls**, if omitted the default value **tcp** is used.
-If **tls** is used you might specify the path of the client key file and the certificate using the parameters **--keyfile** and **--crtfile**.
+If **tls** is used, you might specify the path of the client key file and the certificate using the parameters **--keyfile** and **--crtfile**.
 No verifications are performed about the validity of certificates.